konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials.rst

 9. :doc:`Tokenization <tutorials/tokenizers/index>`

-Delve into the world of document tokenization, a crucial step in text analysis.
+Delve into the world of Document tokenization, a crucial step in text analysis.
 This tutorial explores various tokenization techniques and their applications.

 10. :doc:`Information Extraction <tutorials/information_extraction/index>`